 A virtual sim racing tournament is also an option.
 This allows you to race against other people, and meet new friends who share your passion.
 This is a great opportunity to let your competitive spirit out on the track, not only with no one around but with others who share similar interests.

-Sim Racing: How to Get Faster
+How to Get Faster In Sim Racing

 Sim racing is easier if you know the basics of the car and can practice your driving technique.
 You must quickly learn the track when racing online.